CSpanias/cspanias.github.io/_posts/2023-12-10-DVWA - File Upload.md

     ![](high_mime_failed.png)

-2. If we try to match the extension by renaming the `revshell.php` file to `revshell.png` file, we will find that it will fail again as it is also checks the file's contents this time:
+2. If we try to match the extension by renaming the `revshell.php` file to `revshell.png` file, we will find that it will fail again as it also checks the file's contents this time:

     ```shell
     # changing file's extension